thebeebs/Content/about.md

 title: 'Martin Beeby'
 authors:
 - thebeebs
 intro: 'I’ve been a developer since I was 16.
-Having no garage, unlike my American counterparts, I began developing small sites, apps and hacks from the comfort of my bedroom
+Having no garage, unlike my American counterparts, I began developing small sites, apps and hacks from the comfort of my bedroom'
 type:
 - overview
 category: